SamiraBansaccal/SamiraBansaccal/README.md

 ## 👀 I’m interested in political sciences but i don't like to talk about it...

 - BC it's what i studied @university for several years so it has shaped the way I see the world but I don't like to talk about politics because it's often an ego-debate between people more than actualy seeking for solutions/facts (in my humble opinion) but despite that, i often think about political views no matter what's the issues, even in web developpement field.
-That's why i'm really lookin forward to work on open-source project aiming to be useful to our society.
+That's why i'm really lookin forward to work on projects aiming to be useful to our society.
 Maybe to improve politcics-citizens relationship or just a useful tool to public administrations to avoid being dependant on foreign and *too big to trust* companies.

 ## 🌱 I’m currently learning web developpment @BeCode